GoogleCloudPlatform/gke-istio-gce-demo/README.md

 _NOTE: The following instructions are applicable for deployments performed both with and without Cloud Shell._

+1. Copy the properties file to properties.env and set the following variables in the properties.env file:

 * `YOUR_PROJECT` - the name of the project you want to use
 * `YOUR_REGION` - the region in which to locate all the infrastructure
 * `YOUR_ZONE` - the zone in which to locate all the infrastructure

+1. Run the following command

 ```console
 make create